xav-Ka/hello-world/README.md

 # Welcome to my GitHub Webpages

-This repository is currently not under development.
+This repository is currently not under active development.